Why segment your customers?

 For example, if you are selling business cards, the data you hold on repeat purchases from existing customers could be used to identify when a customer is likely to buy business cards in the future.

-Segmentation of these customers based on purchase can help drive marketing activity through marketing automation and also help manage your business planning (stock / orders).
+Segment your customers based on purchase can help drive marketing activity through marketing automation as well as adding extra insight to your business planning (stock / orders).

 8) Segment to understand the most effective sources of Acquisition